Getting started

 To view a Concrete file:

-Now, open your web browser and go to the link printed to the screen
+Now, open your web browser and go to the link printed to the console,

 http://localhost:8080/